-Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
+Changes or modifications not expressly approved by the manufacturer could void the user's authority to operate the equipment.

 The antenna(s) used for this transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.